Maxim: Society Pass (Nasdaq: SOPA) – Raise Estimates on Expected Contributions from M&A, Positive on the South East Asia E-commerce Market

 Summary Points:

-- Maxim raises revenue projections and expect significant growth for the next two years.
+• Maxim raises revenue projections and expects significant growth for the next two years.
 Maxim expects growth from spending on marketing, expansions, and launch of Loyalty Points in mid-2022 and factoring in contributions from all announced acquisitions.

 About Society Pass Inc